jipee03/RedTeam-Tools/README.md

-# Hacking-Tools

-In this exercise, you must create a repository in your gitlab with helpful information for acting as a red team in the final attack-defense exercise of the master.
-Some of the information that you can contribute here is:
+# Red Team Operations Arsenal
+---

+This repository is a collection of helpful information to act as a Red Teamer in the final attack-defense exercise.
+The primary goal here is to organize selected tools, tactics, and procedures to act efficiently and effectively during the engagement.

+This repository is structured to provide quick access to:

-  - List of tools, categorized by pentest phase.
+* **Tool Lists:** Curated lists of tools, categorized by the standard penetration testing phases.
-  - Summary of instructions for executing the tools.
+* **Cheat Sheets:** Quick-reference summaries of instructions and commands for executing key tools.
-  -  Examples or write-ups of the exercises done in the course.
-  -   References to other pentesting tools.

-The documents should be written in markdown.
+* **Exercise Write-ups:** Examples and walkthroughs from our course exercises to use as playbooks.
+* **External References:** A collection of links to other useful pentesting resources, tools, and guides.

+---